animagram-jp/.github/profile/README.md

 - The word "anima" is name of concepts and existences.
 - The word "gram" is name of written expression (human language or commands to computers).
-- Now I, Andyou am solo-working here in public for ubiquitous helper for daily life.
+- Now I, Andyou am solo-working here in public for ubiquitous helper of daily life.

 ## Rule